 Pilocarpine Hydrochloride by is a Prescription medication manufactured, distributed, or labeled by Amneal Pharmaceuticals NY LLC.
 Drug facts, warnings, and ingredients follow.

-Pilocarpine hydrochloride ophthalmic solution is indicated for the:
+Pilocarpine hydrochloride ophthalmic solution is a muscarinic cholinergic agonist indicated for:

 One drop of pilocarpine hydrochloride ophthalmic solution 1%, 2% or 4% should be applied topically in the eye(s) up to four times daily.
 Pilocarpine-naïve patients should be started on the 1% concentration as higher concentrations are often not tolerated initially.
 The frequency of instillation and concentration of pilocarpine hydrochloride are determined by the severity of the elevated intraocular pressure and miotic response of the patient.